Skip to content

 Sovereignty isn’t paranoia — it’s precedent

 When you split passphrases and store steel in three places, someone will call you paranoid.
 History disagrees.
-Asset seizures, bank runs, capital controls, and hyperinflation have erased savings repeatedly, and exchange collapses — the FTX failure in 2022 being the clearest recent example — evaporated billions in user funds overnight.
+Asset seizures, bank runs, capital controls, and hyperinflation have erased savings repeatedly, and exchange collapses — the FTX failure in November 2022 being the clearest recent example — put billions in customer funds beyond their owners’ reach overnight.

 The person trusting a single bank, company, or government to safeguard their wealth is the one taking the speculative bet.
 You’re not avoiding risk by leaving funds on an exchange; you’re concentrating it.
 Moving to self-custody trades a vague institutional promise for a verifiable mathematical guarantee: a properly backed seed can’t be counterfeited, and cryptography doesn’t get talked into a refund.